ArturoRoberti/gurk/docs/dev/workflows.md

 - (On PRs) Checks the branch name.
 The branch name must match the following patterns:
 	- `<fix|feature>/<short-description>` for most users
 	- `dev/<codeowner_lowercase>` for permanent branches of [CODEOWNERS](../../.github/CODEOWNERS)

+# Version Bumping
+At a daily interval, the [Version Bumping](../../.github/workflows/versioning.yml) workflow checks if any package plugin has a new release.
+If so, the package version is bumped to the remote version, and a PR is created with the changes (on which the CI runs).

 # PyPI Publishing
 On every push to main, the new package code is automatically published to PyPI using the [PyPI Publishing](../../.github/workflows/pypi_publish.yml) workflow.
 If necessary, a version bump is automatically performed as well.